 Some tips if you do not have much driving experience and/or are particularly concerned about driving on more complicated or unpaved roads:

-• Drive slowly and cautiously.
-An island like Flores is perfect for slowing down, enjoying the views and, in addition, avoiding scares.
+- Drive slowly and cautiously.
+An island like Flores is perfect for slowing down, enjoying the views and, in addition, avoiding any surprise.

 How to rent a car in Flores (Azores)